 For the Witbier Marinated Prawns, cook for 90 seconds to cook completely through.
 Precooked potatoes also work well with this style of fondue.

-If serving without a cheese fondue, serve with a garden salad and fresh bread.
+If serving without a cheese fondue, served with a garden salad and fresh bread.

 Marinated Kobe Beef Directions: